evanhosmer/Soccer-Capstone/README.md

 ## NMF:

 Using NMF, the goal was to soft cluster players into latent topics or in this case playstyles.
-From these latent topics, the top 5 most weighted features were analyzed in order to assign the topic to a playstyle.
+From these latent topics, the top 5 most weighted features were analyzed in order to assign a playstyle label to the latent topics.
 NMF was performed using 7 latent topics with the resulting latent topics and labels shown below.

 ![nmf-2](images/nmf_topics.png)